 Additional Requirements for Rideshare Drivers in Rhode Island

-The state sets the following requirements for ride-hailing vehicles:
+The state sets the following requirements for rideshare companies:

 - Maximum age of 15 model years old

 - Maximum capacity of seven occupants, including the driver

 - Drivers must only use the vehicle registered with the rideshare company

 - Drivers must display the company logo prominently on the vehicle when on duty